TomObungu/mathematics.md/Further Mathematics/Vectors/Lines Distances.md

 In this type of example always remember to work out $\vec{AB}$ in general form and dot product the direction vector of the line.
 It is better to set the line equation as $\vec{OB}$ to avoid needing to negate any $\lambda$ variables which could potentially lead to errors.

+Always remember to dot product $\vec{OB}$ with the direction vector of its own line.

 *$l_{1}:r=\begin{pmatrix}1 \\ 5 \\ -3\end{pmatrix} +\lambda \begin{pmatrix}1 \\ 1 \\ -1\end{pmatrix} \qquad A(4,5,6)$*
 *Find the shortest distance from A to $l_{1}$